-10 Tips for Creating an Outstanding Undergraduate Architecture Portfolio
+8 Tips for a Stunning Undergraduate Architecture Portfolio + Examples

 There’s fierce competition to get accepted to any studies related to architecture all around the world.
-The top universities are drowning in applications, and you need an exceptional undergraduate architecture portfolio to stand out from the crowd.
+You need an exceptional undergraduate architecture portfolio to stand out from the crowd.

-But fear not, creating a portfolio does not have to be a daunting task.
-The team of Archifolio is here to make this process less stressful, – and even fun.
+The team of Archifolio is here to make this process less stressful– and even fun.

-There are some important things to consider that we want to share right at the beginning to cover all the bases.
-Following these tips will ensure that you submit an outstanding application and get your foot in the door.
-So, before anything else, keep in mind the following:
+Following these simple tips will ensure that you submit an outstanding application and get your foot in the door.

 1. Carefully follow the requirements

-This may seem like a no-brainer, but it’s super important.
-Usually, each university provides detailed portfolio requirements.
-We advise you to start right here with the college that you prefer the most and read it carefully.
-This brings us to our next advice:
+Usually, each university provides detailed portfolio requirements on its website.
+We advise you to start right here with the college that you prefer the most and read the instructions carefully, or reach out to their admission team for help.

 2. Tailor your portfolio